TrildaDevCenter-Android/trildadevcenter-docker-android/README.md

 - levels-24-33
 contains the androidSDK and build tool versions for api levels 24 to 33.
 This image tag can therefore be used to generate an application that covers api levels 24 to 33, and can be used to publish alpha bat applications for testers as well as for users of the Google Play Store or other application stores.

+- levels-24-34
+contains the androidSDK and build tool versions for api levels 24 to 34.
+This image tag can therefore be used to generate an application that covers api levels 24 to 33, and can be used to publish alpha bat applications for testers as well as for users of the Google Play Store or other application stores.

+- levels-24-35
+contains the androidSDK and build tool versions for api levels 24 to 35.
+This image tag can therefore be used to generate an application that covers api levels 24 to 33, and can be used to publish alpha bat applications for testers as well as for users of the Google Play Store or other application stores.

+# How to build release

+##  pplaquette, for trildadevcenter

+## each folder holds a DockerFile that is used to generate a Docker Image
+- we have to update that file make any required change

+## build :
+for preview

+docker build -t pplaquette/trildadevcenter-android:preview .

+for each folder with the correct tag tag here is preview

+## fix errors

+## pushing to docker
+ for latest

+ docker push pplaquette/trildadevcenter-android:latest

+for each folder with the correct tag tag here is latest

+# comit has to be done folder by folder

+# that's all folks